Poison Prevention Awareness Month: Home Safety Tips for Pets

 Plants add a nice touch to your home decor.
 The problem is they can also be a threat to your pet if they digest leaves from those plants.
 Common toxic houseplants include

 Study up on which plants are pet-friendly and buy those to brighten up your home or your outdoor garden.

 Garbage cans can contain a hodgepodge of toxic substances mixed together in a lethal stew.
 Smells of discarded food scraps and other items can draw a pet into the garbage and put them in danger.
 Secure your trash in closed containers that restrict your pet's access.
 Also avoid storing your garbage cans near pet doors or other places where your pet can find them easily.

 5. Prepare a first-aid kit

-If you take these pet safety tips seriously you can be preventing life threatening illnesses and harm to your pet.
+Understanding what is bad for dogs and taking these pet safety tips seriously can prevent life threatening illnesses and harm to your pet.